HashMapsData2Value/AlgorandFAQ/README.md

 ### How are accounts created?

 1. Generate the seed phrase.
-2. Generate a public account
+2. Generate a public address.
 3. Get anyone with ALGO to send ALGO to that account

 Congratulations.